lcmahajan/AI-workforce-Optimization-Analytics-/replit.md

-# WorkForce AI Platform
+# AI Workforce Optimization Platform

 ## Overview

-The WorkForce AI Platform is an enterprise application designed to optimize employee allocation, track performance, and provide AI-powered insights for workforce management.
+The AI Workforce Optimization Platform is an enterprise application designed to optimize employee allocation, track performance, and provide AI-powered insights for workforce management.
 It supports HR operations such as employee fitment analysis, productivity tracking, job description matching, CV processing, and fatigue detection.
 The platform is a full-stack web application leveraging a React frontend, Express backend, and PostgreSQL database, aiming to facilitate data-driven decisions in workforce optimization.

 ## User Preferences